 Did you know?
 2016 Tom Quilty (TQ) winners Debbie Grull and Lauralyn Notorious are a decade team.

 They won the TQ in their 8th year as a team.
 Both rider and horse achieved their 10th Tom Quilty Completion at TQ22.

 The award is provided to the same horse and rider combination and does not recognise a rider singly or a horse singly.
 To qualify for this award the horse and rider team must have successfully completed at least one endurance ride (80kms or more) for 10 years.
 These 10 years do not need to be consecutive years.

 To apply for a Decade team award please download the 2021 Application Form, complete the required details and submit to the AERA Distance Registrar, Jo Bailey at email@example.com.
-Applications must be received by 31 August 2021 to be presented at this year’s Tom Quilty event or the State’s end of year presentation.
+Applications must be received by 23 March 2023 to be presented at this year’s Tom Quilty.

 You can check the AERA database to see if you appear on the Decade Team list.
 NB: This might not include historical combinations.